 Published August 2018

-A short video which outlines the background and key messages of this implementation advice is available here.
+A short video of the implementation advice which outlines the background and key messages is available.

 Supporting tools to assist the dental team are available for download and printing.
 A patient information leaflet is also provided.
 Accessible versions are available.

-- Management of Patients at Increased Risk of Infective Endocarditis Flowchart.
+- Management of Patients at Increased Risk of Infective Endocarditis Flowchart (PDF).

-- Points to Cover During Antibiotic Prophylaxis Discussion With Patient.
-Accessible version (Word).
+- Points to Cover During Antibiotic Prophylaxis Discussion With Patient(PDF).
+Accessible version (Word)

-- Template Letter for Liaising With Cardiology and Cardiac Surgical Teams.
+- Template Letter for Liaising With Cardiology and Cardiac Surgical Teams (Word).

-- Patient Leaflet – Dental Advice for People at Increased Risk Of Infective Endocarditis.
-Accessible version (Word).
+- Patient Leaflet – Dental Advice for People at Increased Risk Of Infective Endocarditis(PDF) Accessible version (Word)

 Advice and Tools for Cardiology and Cardiac Surgical Teams